Passengers evacuated at Jackson Airport after “verbal security threat”

 JACKSON, Miss.
 (WJTV) – Some flights have been delayed or canceled at the Jackson-Medgar Wiley Evers International Airport on Monday, January 17 after a threat.

-The Jackson Municipal Airport Authority (JMAA) reported the airport received a “verbal security threat” at the airport.
+The Jackson Municipal Airport Authority (JMAA) reported the airport received a “verbal security threat” from two individuals.
 Officials said the incident was reported to the U.S. Transportation Security Administration (TSA), which evacuated passengers and employees at the airport.

 A passenger sent a video to WJTV 12 News that showed people being evacuated from the airport Monday afternoon.